Our Home Farm

 Duralla Farm is in more open country and covers 586 hectares (1450 acres).
 It is home to our organic, free-range egg operation on biodynamic pastures.

 Both farms are managed using holistic management practices and utilising biodynamics.
 They are located 40 minutes east of Canberra, ACT in a region best known for beef cattle production and raising sheep for wool and meat.
-Mulloon Creek Natural Farms is owned by Tony Coote AM (Founder, The Mulloon Institute) and is bequeathed to the institute to continue its work in regenerative land management.
+Mulloon Creek Natural Farms was owned by Tony Coote AM (Founder, The Mulloon Institute) until his passing in 2018 when ownership and management passed to The Mulloon Institute, enabling it to continue its work in regenerative land management as Tony had wished.

 Biodynamic - Biodynamics is a holistic, ecological, and ethical approach to farming, gardening, food, and nutrition.
 The principles and practices of biodynamics can be applied anywhere food is grown, with thoughtful adaptation to scale, landscape, climate, and culture.